 Charlie Parker’s hundredth birthday has come and gone, and what have we learned?
 Various recordings were reissued, obligatory articles were written, and a graphic novel was published.
 But the standard narrative didn’t change.
 We were still told that Bird’s life was a tragic, chaotic waste that resulted, inexplicably, in supremely beautiful music.

-This narrative never sat well with me, and, in the course of writing these weekly essays, I became increasingly disdainful of it.
+This narrative never sat well with me, and, in the course of writing these weekly essays, I became increasingly dismissive of it.
 Thanks to Bird’s many biographers, the basic facts are beyond dispute.
 It’s the interpretation that could stand more scrutiny.
 To deny the connection between the way Bird lived and the music he created is to marginalize his accomplishments, which were a profound intellectual achievement.

 As fate would have it, Bird’s centennial year played out against the backdrop of the opioid crisis and the Black Lives Matter movement.
 Addiction and racism are the cornerstones of Bird’s life story, yet the standard narrative still made its rounds unquestioned.
 Now that America has admitted that racism is alive and well and that addictions require compassion, this should turn Bird’s story on its head.